Murmansk: Demographics

-The population of the city, according to the 2010 Census, was 307,257, of these, 141,130 men (45.9%) and 166,127 women (54.1%), down from 468,039 recorded in the 1989 Census.
-Since the collapse of the Soviet Union, the city has been consistently losing population, as the extensive military facilities the city is built around have declined.
+The population of the city, according to the 2010 Census, was 307,257 persons, of these, 141,130 were men (45.9%) and 166,127 were women (54.1%).
+Murmansk's population is down significantly from the 468,039 persons recorded in the 1989 Census.
+Since the collapse of the Soviet Union, the city has been consistently losing population, as the extensive military facilities the city is built around have decreased.
 Ethnic Russians make up the majority of the population, but Ukrainian and Belarusian minorities also live in the city.